 Whether out of choice or necessity, it is becoming increasingly common for individuals to work past their full retirement age.
 Electing to receive Social Security payments while working can reduce the benefits you receive.
 To what degree depends on your age and level of earned income.

-If you work to or past your full retirement age, there is no reduction to your Social Security benefit for any earned income.
+There is no reduction to your Social Security benefit for any earned income if you work to or past your full retirement age.
 If you were to elect to receive benefits prior to your full retirement age, benefits are reduced if your earned income exceeds certain thresholds.
 These thresholds are adjusted annually.

 Any benefits reduced by Social Security are not lost.
 Benefits received past full retirement age will be adjusted to account for reductions in earlier years.
 It’s also possible to increase benefits as you continue to work.
 Should those earnings represent some of your highest-earning years, benefits will be recalculated.

 Earned income can also increase the taxability of your Social Security payments.
 Social Security considers your “combined income” (1/2 of your Social Security + other income) when determining how much of your benefits are taxable: